-Risks are everywhere around us in our life and our brain uses ways to determine whether we should react to it or not.
+Risks are everywhere around us in our life and our brain has a way of determine whether we should react to it or not.
 Let’s see some examples: you are walking down the street, get to the corner, the light is red, drivers have their cars stopped and the pedestrian signal says “walk”; without even think about it, you’ll cross the street.
 But, if the same situation happened on a corner without lights and cars coming from the left at a considerable speed, you would look and choose when to cross the street, finding the safest moment to do it.

 At some point, in just a few milliseconds, the brain assesses the situation and determines what could go wrong and what the consequences would be.
 Immediately after that, the decision is clear: cross or wait.

 We do exactly that when developing software, documenting it so everybody knows about the system.
 And we do that so we can determine a mitigation plan (waiting for a bit before crossing or just use another corner to cross in the example above).
 The process is very simple and consists in assessing two variables: likelihood and impact.

 Likelihood: the chance of something, unexpected at this point, to happen.

 Impact: how much it will affect the project.

 In both cases we can use a range that goes from low to very high, having 2 or three steps in the middle: low, medium, high, very high.

 But, what is risk?
 Everything that could go wrong?
 Well, not really: it is about things we can’t control.
 Let’s say we need to buy a printer for a project, the risk won’t be our ability to buy it, but the likelihood of not getting the money from the accountant or a delay in the shipping.

 In four easy steps, the process will be: